Clawton92/Classification_of_Mammograms_part2/README.md

 mammograms and early screening has increased dramatically.
 However, a 2009 RadiologyToday article discusses the the looming shortage of trained mammographers and a workforce struggling to keep up.
 Additionally, according to UCHealth, breast cancer is accurately diagnosed through mammography at a rate of 78%.
 These challenges raise new questions for what can be done to aid the healthcare industry to provide the quality care people need.

 # Objectives
 Typically, we see that masses with an irregular shape have a higher likelihood of being malignant.
-This can be supported by the plot below, this the the mass shape classification given by a mammographer prior to the release of this data.
+This can be supported by the plot below.
+The mass shape classification was given by a mammographer prior to the release of this data.

 ![](https://github.com/Clawton92/Classification_of_Mammograms_part2/blob/master/visuals/path_common_mass%20copy.png)